COVID-19 Response: We're still shipping to the continental U.S.

 About the Author

-Dr. Heath Lambert is the Executive Director of The National Association of Nouthetic Counselors.
-He also serves as the Associate Professor of Biblical Counseling at The Southern Baptist Theological Seminary and their undergraduate institution, Boyce College, where he is also the Associate Dean of Applied Studies and the Department Chairman of Biblical Counseling.
-He is the author of The Biblical Counseling Movement After Adams (Crossway, 2011), the coeditor (with Stuart Scott) of Counseling the Hard Cases: True Stories Illustrating the Sufficiency of God’s Resources in Scripture (B&H, 2012), and has written Finally Free: Fighting for Purity with the Power of Grace (Zondervan, 2013).
-Dr. Lambert is on the editorial board of The Journal of Biblical Manhood and Womanhood and The Journal of Family Ministry, and is a council member of The Biblical Counseling Coalition.
+Heath Lambert (PhD, The Southern Baptist Theological Seminary) is the senior pastor at First Baptist Church Jacksonville, Florida.
+He is the author of The Biblical Counseling Movement After Adams (Crossway, 2011), coeditor of Counseling the Hard Cases: True Stories Illustrating the Sufficiency of God's Resources in Scripture (B&H, 2012), author of Finally Free: Fighting for Purity with the Power of Grace (Zondervan, 2013), coauthor of Transforming Homosexuality: What the Bible Says about Sexual Orientation and Change (P&R, 2015), and author of A Theology of Biblical Counseling: The Doctrinal Foundation of Counseling Ministry (Zondervan, 2016).
 He is married to Lauren, and is the father of Carson, Chloe, and Connor.

 A Theology of Biblical Counseling, featuring author and professor Heath Lambert, covers the history of the biblical counseling movement, the core convictions that underlie sound counseling, and practical wisdom for counseling today.